 - Create a limited number of cloud onmicrosoft.com admin accounts, with MFA enabled.
 These can be used in case ADFS is down

-- Create a single ‘break glass’ account, which is a synced AD account, in Global Admins, but without MFA.
-Then disable this account in AD.
-In case Azure MFA is ever down, enable the account and then you can get back in as an Admin
+- Create a single ‘break glass’ account, which is a synced AD account, no license and a Global Admin.
+Disable this account in AD.
+In case Azure MFA is ever down, enable the account and then you can get back in as an Admin without any MFA.

 - Create secondary ‘Admin’ accounts for IT staff which are synced AD accounts, don’t assign normal user accounts admin roles.
-These can be used on a day to day basis for admin purposes.
+These can be used on a day to day basis for admin purposes, and you will have a full audit trail.
+Don’t create generic admin accounts.

 - Set the password policy for cloud accounts so that it at least matches your on-premises password policy.
 Even if your domain is federated via ADFS, the password policy will apply to cloud only admin accounts.
 Note that you can only enforce password age and length, not complexity.
 If your on-premises policy is not particularly secure, set the policy to at least 10 characters long, and advise your admin users to use a mixture of capital and lower case letters, numbers and special characters.
 This won’t affect internal users, since the password policy is enforced by Active Directory.